 \subsection{Weight Change for Individual Neurons}

-In this subsection we give a series of lemmas that describe how incoming weights change for a particular neuron when it is presented with a consistent input vector during execution of our noise-free learning network.
-Throughout this subsection, we consider a single neuron $u$ in a layer $\geq 1$.
+In this subsection we give a series of three lemmas that describe how incoming weights change for a particular neuron when it is presented with a consistent input vector during execution of our noise-free learning network.
+Throughout this subsection, we consider a single neuron $u$ with $layer(u) \geq 1$.

-We begin by considering how weights change in a single round. ~\autoref{lem:wincr} describes how the weights change for firing neighbors, and for non-firing neighbors.
+We begin by considering how weights change in a single round. \autoref{lem:wincr} describes how the weights change for firing neighbors, and for non-firing neighbors.
 In this lemma, we consider a neuron $u$ with weight vector $w(t-1)$ and input vector $x(t-1)$, both at time $t-1 \geq 0$.
-Write $z(t-1)$ for the dot produce of $w(t-1)$ and $x(t-1)$.
-We assume that the engaged component, $e(t)$, is equal to $1$.
+Write $z(t-1)$ for the dot product of $w(t-1)$ and $x(t-1)$, which represents the incoming potential in round $t$.
+We assume that the $engaged$ component, $e(t)$, is equal to $1$.
 We give bounds on the new weights for $u$ at time $t$, given by $w(t)$.